graykimbrough/uncluttered-stata-graphs/README.md

 # Uncluttered Stata Graphs

+These schemes are intended to allow users to produce uncluttered basic graphs (particularly line and bar graphs) in Stata.

 # Files provided

 The [schemes](https://github.com/graykimbrough/uncluttered-stata-graphs/tree/master/schemes) directory contains two schemes, a basic uncluttered scheme (`scheme-uncluttered.scheme`), and one that varies line patterns for better reproduction in black and white (`scheme-uncluttered_publication.scheme`).
 The publication scheme is based on the `uncluttered` scheme, which must be present for it to work.